Science Based Target initiative (SBTi) Net Zero Standard, Commitment & Validation

 -

-For near term targets if Scope 3 is less than 40% of total emissions, it does not need to be considered included within a target.
-For long term targets, 90% of Scope 3 emissions must be included within targets.
-More information can be found here.
+For near term targets if Scope 3 is less than 40% of total emissions, the target does not consider this scope.
+For long term targets, they include 90% of Scope 3 emissions.
+You can find more information here.

 - What is the latest that an organisation can aim to achieve net zero?